eclipse-sumo/sumo/docs/web/docs/Developer/How_To/Net_Importer.md

 After the file has been checked for being existent, a parser is built and started.

-You may have noticed, that some of the import parsers allow to give more than one file, divided by ','.
+You may have noticed, that some of the import parsers allow giving more than one file, divided by ','.
 This is of a great help sometimes, still it is not mandatory.
 It is up to you to decide whether your importer should be able to handle several files or not.